brickrefinery/l-lang-spec/README.md

 In models, these steps map to steps in an instruction booklet to help someone build the model.

-We can also have callouts to other "files" which are submodels (for instance, building a tree as its own little thing before being added to the larger model of a house).
-These can be within the same file, or a pointer to an external file, allowing scripts to be able to call other scripts.
+We can also reference other models (for instance, building a tree as its own little thing before being added to the larger model of a house).
+These can be within the same file as a small submodel, or a pointer to an external file, allowing scripts to be able to call other scripts.
 How this works is described in the file standard, and below in the *functions* section.

 ## Tokens